Faster Interpolation Algorithms for Sparse Multivariate Polynomials Given by Straight-Line Programs\: Conclusion

 \section{Conclusion}

-In this paper, we consider sparse interpolation for SLP polynomials.
-The main contributions are two deterministic algorithms which work over any computable rings and have lower complexities comparing with existing algorithms in most cases.
+In this paper, we give a new deterministic interpolation algorithm and two Monte Carlo interpolation algorithms for SLP sparse multivariate polynomials.
+Our deterministic algorithm has better complexities than existing deterministic interpolation algorithms in most cases.
+Our Monte Carlo interpolation algorithms are the first algorithms whose complexities are linear in $nT$ and polynomial in $\log D$.
 The algorithms are based on several new ideas.
-In order to have a deterministic algorithm, we give a criterion for checking whether a term belongs to an SLP polynomial.
-We also give a deterministic method to find a ``good" prime $p$ in the sense that at least half of the terms in $f$ are not a collision in $f^{\modp}_{(D,p)}$.
-Finally, a new Kronecker type substitution to reduce multivariate polynomial interpolation to univariate polynomial interpolation.
-Finally, these new ideas are also used to give new sparse interpolation algorithms for black box polynomials \cite{6}.
+In order to have a deterministic algorithm, we give a criterion for checking whether a term belongs to a polynomial.
+We also give a deterministic method to find a ``good" prime $p$ in the sense that at least half of the terms in $f$ are not collisions in $f^{\modp}_{(D,p)}$.
+Finally, a new Kronecker type substitution is given to reduce multivariate polynomial interpolations to univariate polynomial interpolations.